-An individual making $55,322 a year — the national median household income — and investing 18.7 percent of his salary with an 8 percent rate of return compounding annually would reach the goal of $500,000 in about 21 years.
-Hold on until year 30 before retiring, and that figure will have ballooned to $1.2 million.
+An individual making $67,521 a year — the most recent national median household income — and investing 18.7% of their salary with an 8% rate of return compounding annually would reach the goal of $500,000 in just under 19 years.
+Hold on until year 26 before retiring, and that figure will have ballooned to $1.2 million.

 So, although the key first step is entirely on you, the good news is that the majority of the work afterward is mostly hands-off.

 Why You Probably Need Nearly $500,000 for Retirement

 You might ask yourself, “Do I really need almost $500,000 in retirement savings?”
 The answer depends on your lifestyle and whether you want to maintain it in retirement.
 If you’re planning to continue living high on the hog through your golden years, even $750,000 or $1 million more in retirement savings might not be enough.

 Getting to your retirement goal is doable if you start early, know how much to put away and understand how to withdraw funds in a disciplined fashion, usually at a rate you’ve worked out with your financial advisors.